sisl/AutomotiveDrivingModels.jl/docs/src/feature_extraction.md

 ## Finding neighbors

-Finding neighbors of an entity is a common query and can be done using the `findneighbor` function.
+Finding neighbors of an entity is a common query and can be done using the `find_neighbor` function.
 This function allows to find the neighbor of an entity within a scene using a forward search method.
 The search algorithm moves longitudinally along a given lane and its successors (according to the given road topology).
 Once it finds a car it stops searching and return the results as a `NeighborLongitudinalResult`